GdDev00/lotto_lottery/README.md

 The project is composed by 4 level.
 In this branch, it is developed the first level.

 * ## Level 1: Lotto Ticket Generator
-  Level one of this project requires to develop a lotto ticket generator\
+  Level one of this project requires to develop a lotto ticket generator.\
   Software asks how many tickets to generate (1 to max 5), the city (aka Routa), the type of bill and the amount of numbers to generate.\
-  It generates random ticket and, as output, it prints a visual representation of a lotto ticket.
+  It generates random ticket and, as output, it prints a visual representation of this.

   **Example of a visual representation**\
   (one ticket with five numbers in the city of Roma and with Ambo as type of game)